silvest/HEPfit/Doxygen/Usage.md

 ### Alternative: Run with MPI.

-SusyFit allows for parallel processing of the MCMC run and the observable computations.
+HEPfit allows for parallel processing of the MCMC run and the observable computations.
-To allow for this SusyFit and BAT has to be compiled with MPI support as explained in the
+To allow for this HEPfit and BAT has to be compiled with MPI support as explained in the
 @ref PageInstallation page.
 The command

 ~~~~~~~~~~~~~~~